 When homeowners insurance covers tornado damage

-- Personal property coverage, which covers the cost of any loss of personal belongings from a tornado.
+- Personal property coverage covers your personal belongings should they be damaged or destroyed.
 Some policies will provide for the replacement cost of personal belongings that are lost due to a tornado, while others will only provide the actual cost of personal belongings, with depreciation factored in.

 How to choose the right policy to cover for tornado damage

-Given the high number of tornadoes that occur in the U.S. every year, it is vitally important for homeowners to ensure that they have adequate coverage for this type of disaster.
-The damage from a tornado can be very severe in some cases, and a powerful tornado can easily level a house or building.
+Given the high number of tornadoes that occur in the U.S. every year, ensuring you have tornado insurance coverage is an important step for most homeowners.
+Damage can be severe in some cases, and a powerful tornado can even level a house.

-As mentioned previously, most homeowners insurance policies include damage from the wind caused by tornadoes as part of their basic coverage.
-Homeowners can take the following steps to ensure that they are covered for tornado damage:
+Most homeowners insurance policies include damage from the wind — which is the primary cause of tornado damage — as part of the basic coverage.
+Homeowners can take the following steps to check that they are covered for tornado damage: